North Carolina stops issuing Confederate license plates

 The DMV said it remains open to considering an alternative design and would resume with issuing a specialty plate for Sons of Confederate Veterans members upon approval.
 But until such an agreement is made, it will “either issue SCV members standard plates and refund any specialty-plate fees paid or provide them with different specialty plates,” according to the statement.

 Last summer, North Carolina Sons of Confederate Veterans chapter spokesman Frank Powell said the plates were a symbol of members for those in the organization.
-Neither Powell nor the organization have answered requests for additional comment.
+WRAL reported Monday that Powell said the group believes the change is illegal and that the SCV’s legal team is reviewing options.

+“The DMV doesn’t get to choose what logo we use,” Powell said.